When it comes to the biggest health story of the 21st century — COVID-19, of course — there are some glimmers of hope.

 - Genetic conditions, such as sickle cell disease or thalassemia

 - Heart diseases

 - Mental health conditions such as depression or schizophrenia

 People who smoke, people who used to smoke, and those with substance use disorders, like alcoholism or opioid use disorder, should also get a booster.
 (The CDC notes that this list isn’t the final word; there are other conditions that put you at risk, so talk with your doctor about your own personal risk.)

 The risk is higher for people with health conditions who are 50 or older, so they are strongly encouraged to get boosters.

-If you are 18 or older and at risk due to your job.
+If you are at risk due to your job.

 Other people who might most need a booster are those who work in occupations that put them at risk for COVID-19.